 For the next decade, the town of Fort Garland became the San Luis Valley’s key commercial center as more and more white settlers came to the area.

 In 1876, the fort was called home to the Ninth Cavalry of the famed Buffalo Soldiers, whose primary task had become again to subdue the Ute Indians who were rising up again due to the large number of prospectors flooding the state.
 In 1879, when the Ute killed Indian Agent Nathan Meeker and his staff at the White River Agency, the garrison at Fort Garland was considerably enlarged, and the fort served as a base of operations against the Indians.
 However, by 1880, the Ute had been forced onto reservations in the southwestern part of the state, escorted by a Fort Garland battalion.

 With peace on the Colorado frontier at hand again, the troops at Fort Garland were reduced again.
 In 1883, the fort was abandoned as a military post.

-For the next several decades the fort’s old buildings survived as they were adapted for various civilian uses.
-In the 1930s the properties were acquired by the Colorado Historical Society and have operated as a museum ever since.
+The fort’s old buildings survived for the next several decades as they were adapted for various civilian uses.
+In the 1930s, the properties were acquired by the Colorado Historical Society and have operated as a museum ever since.